 The Reserve Bank of Australia has unveiled its decision on interest rates following its monthly board meeting.

-Official interest rates were left on hold at 1.5 per cent at today’s meeting, the 11th consecutive month of no change.
+Official interest rates are left on hold at 1.5 per cent for the 12th consecutive month.